Best Places To Live In UK

 10. Birmingham – Score 89.83

 Birmingham resides in the center of the West Midlands of England and is known as the ‘second city.
-This city has some fantastic career opportunities making it one of the best cities to live and work in the UK.
+This city has some fantastic career opportunities making it one of the best cities to live in the UK.
 Birmingham is renowned globally for its booming industry, business and commerce sectors.
-It is the second-largest multicultural modern metropolitan in the UK, outside of London, all thanks to its lower cost of living.
+It is the second-largest multicultural modern metropolitan in the UK, outside of London, all thanks to its lower average house price and cost of living.

 As a city, Birmingham has so much to offer.
 For a start, The city is filled with shopping centers, or galleries and all sorts of entertainment to ensure you don’t get bored anytime soon.
 If you’re a big foodie, this stunning city has an area of restaurants with different cuisines to satisfy your taste buds.
 It has the best eateries in the UK.
 With A prospering ex-pat community, Birmingham is one of the best cities for people who are new to the country.